mindspore-ai/docs/tutorials/lite/source_en/use/runtime_cpp.md

 ### Creating Sessions

+There are two methods to create a session:

-Use the `Context` created in the previous step to call the static `CreateSession` method of LiteSession to create `LiteSession`.
+- Use the `Context` created in the previous step to call the static `LiteSession *CreateSession(const lite::Context *context)` method of LiteSession to create `LiteSession`.
 The `LiteSession` instance returned by the function is a pointer, which is created by using `new`.
 If the pointer is not required, you need to release it by using `delete`.
+- Use the `Context` created in the previous step, model_buffer and model_buffer_size read from this model file in the previous step to call the static `LiteSession *CreateSession(const char *model_buf, size_t size, const lite::Context *context)` method of LiteSession to create `LiteSession`.
+The `LiteSession` instance returned by the function is a pointer, which is created by using `new`.
+If the pointer is not required, you need to release it by using `delete`.

+> The `CreateSession` interface used in the second method is an interface for simplifying the calling process.
+The function of this interface implements the functions of three interfaces: [CreateSession interface with input parameter](https://www.mindspore.cn/doc/api_cpp/en/master/session.html#static-public-member-functions), [Import](https://www.mindspore.cn/doc/api_cpp/en/master/lite.html#static-public-member-functions) and [CompileGraph](https://www.mindspore.cn/doc/api_cpp/en/master/session.html#public-member-functions).

 ### Example